lepi23/KubernetesSubmissions/log_output/README.md

 ## Log output app

-Delpoy with `kubectl apply -a manifests`
+Deploy with `kubectl apply -a manifests`